 Understanding how to use keywords is not enough.
 Your team should also know how to use ads in campaigns.
 All ads get placed into ad groups.
 Each ad group goes after certain sets of keywords.
 That’s why each ad group must have a specific theme.

 Some auctions won’t cost your company much money.
 Others will be very expensive.
-This is why your brand has to figure out an exact budget and then stick to it.
-Your budget can get divided into two separate factors:
+This is why your brand has to figure out an exact budget and stick to it.
+Your budget can get divided into two separate factors.